How to Register for a Sales Tax License in Maryland

 - A remote seller meets one of the following scenarios:

 - Making total sales of tangible personal property to Maryland residents of $100,000 or more; or

 - Shipping 200 or more transactions to Maryland residents.

 What products and services are taxable in Maryland?

 There are a few exceptions, but almost all physical products are taxable when sold at retail in the state of Maryland.
 Common examples include:

 - General merchandise like furniture, appliances, and clothing

 - Titled or registered items like vehicles

-Labor in most cases isn’t taxable in Maryland.
-For instance, let’s say you broke the screen to your cell phone and take it to a cell phone repair shop to have it fixed.
+Labor isn’t taxable most of the time in Maryland.
+For instance, let’s say you broke the screen of your cell phone and take it to a cell phone repair shop to have it fixed.
 Sales tax would be added to the selling price of the new screen and any additional parts to fix the phone.
 The labor to replace the screen isn’t taxable.
-However, a business that makes furniture will indirectly have sales tax on labor.
+However, a business that makes furniture will indirectly have a sales tax on labor.
 In this instance, let’s say this business is building a dining room table for a customer.
-Through labor, the pieces of wood are shaped, sanded and painted to build this piece of furniture.
+Through labor, the pieces of wood are shaped, sanded, and painted to build this piece of furniture.
 While the labor isn’t directly taxable, sales tax is charged to the final selling price of the table.